Find and retrieve Sentinel-2 imagery¶

 plt.ylabel("Northing (m)");

 If we zoom in, we can see the aircraft and contrail!
-The aircraft is offset slightly from its projected position because Sentinel-2 imagery is geolocated at the surface.
+We also see that the expected location of the aircraft is somewhat different from what the satellite observed.

 [10]: